-Students who are denied a loan should keep in mind that multiple loan applications can negatively affect your credit report.
+If you have been denied a loan, please keep in mind that multiple loan applications can negatively affect your credit report.
 Before you apply through a second or third lender, determine why you were denied by the first lender.
-Contact them and ask the following questions:
+Contact the lender and ask the following questions: